Subcommittee Co-Chair Eva (Lini) Wollenberg, Ph.D.

 Jessica Fanzo, Ph.D.

-Dr. Jessica Fanzo is a Bloomberg Distinguished Professor of Global Food Policy and Ethics at the Berman Institute of Bioethics, the Bloomberg School of Public Health, and the Nitze School of Advanced International Studies (SAIS) at the Johns Hopkins University (JHU) in the USA.
-She also serves as the Director of Hopkins’ Global Food Policy and Ethics Program and as Director of Food & Nutrition Security at the JHU Alliance for a Healthier World.
+Dr. Jessica Fanzo joined the Climate School of Columbia University as a Professor of Climate and Director of the Food for Humanity Initiative in July 2023.
+Fanzo comes to the Climate School from Johns Hopkins University, where she was the Bloomberg Distinguished Professor of Global Food Policy and Ethics and the Director of Hopkins’ Global Food Policy and Ethics Program.
 Her most recent book, Can Fixing Dinner Fix the Planet?, was published by JHU Press in 2021.
-Her research interests include linkages between agriculture, the environment, and climate, and health to improve food systems and environments, diversity, and quality of diets and nutrition outcomes.
+Her research interests include linkages between agriculture, the environment, climate, and health disciplines to improve food systems, the diversity, and quality of diets and nutrition outcomes.

 Mario Herrero, Ph.D.